-Stacie joined the Duke University Counseling and Psychological Services (CAPS) in 1998 as the Coordinator of Duke’s Eating and Body Image Concerns Treatment Team, concomitant with her work at The Duke Center for Eating Disorders, a renowned outpatient program at Duke University Medical Center.
+Stacie joined the Duke University Counseling and Psychological Services (CAPS) in 1998 as the Founder and Coordinator of Duke’s Eating and Body Image Concerns Treatment Team, concomitant with her work at The Duke Center for Eating Disorders, an outpatient program at Duke University Medical Center.

 Having specialized in the treatment of eating disorders since 1991, Stacie served on the International Association of Eating Disorders Professionals (iaedp) Board of Directors from 2014 – 2017, and served as co-chair for iaedp’s Certification Committee from 2004 – 2011.
 She is also a founding member of the Residential Eating Disorders Consortium (REDC).

 Presentation Tail-Waggin’ Treatment: The Role of Certified Therapy Dogs in Recovery

 There is something magical about the connection between people and dogs.
 A dog’s contagious joy and unconditional love make a wonderful addition to any therapy program.
 The physical and emotional struggles that often accompany eating disorders can seem overwhelming for our patients and family members, and therapy dogs are incredibly valuable in easing that pain and worry,